+1 The Fascia boards are timber and uPVC.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 External decorations External surfaces are painted, where applicable.
 Visually inspected.
 Conservatories / porches Not applicable.
 Communal areas Not applicable.
 Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries There are garden grounds to the front and side, which are mainly laid to lawn with planted beds and tall mature trees.
-There is off-road parking which is laid with gravel.
-Boundaries are stone walls, timber fences and post & wire fences.
+Outside areas and boundaries There are garden grounds to the front and side, which are mainly laid to lawn with paved areas, planted beds and mature trees.
+The garden can be accessed via Conglass lane via a metal gate and there is an area for off-road parking.
+There are timber posts in place (e.g. for a car port) and there is a polytunnel.
+Boundaries are post & wire and timber fences.
+There is also a masonry wall.
+There are tall mature trees within influencing distance of the property.
 Visually inspected.
-Ceilings Ceilings throughout the property are of the lath & plaster and plasterboard types.
+Ceilings Ceilings throughout the property are mainly of plasterboard materials.
+There is a skylight in the kitchen.
 Visually inspected from floor level.
-Internal walls Internal walls are of the lath & plaster and plasterboard lined types.
-Visually inspected from floor level.
+Internal walls The internal walls are mainly plasterboard lined.
+Some have been insulated internally, i.e. in the dining/family room.
+Visually inspected from floor level. •

 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Floors including sub floors Floors are of the suspended timber type with timber joists, covered with a timber floorboard overlay.
-The rear projections have solid floors.
+The owner tells us that the lounge floor has recently been replaced and insulated.
+There are internal steps down from the kitchen to the dining/family room.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Internal joinery and kitchen fittings The internal doors are timber panel and timber ledged units.
-Michell Ittiligs Skirting boards and door surrounds are timber.
-The kitchen fittings are of a contemporary design and consist of a range of floor and wall mounted units.
+Internal joinery and kitchen fittings The internal doors are mainly moulded-faced hollow core units.
+Skirting boards and door surrounds are timber.
+The kitchen fittings consist of a range of floor and wall mounted units.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces The chimney breasts are of solid stone construction. Періасез There are 3 fireplaces with open fires.
-A further fireplace is likely to have been closed off historically.
-No checks were made.
+Chimney breasts and fireplaces The chimney breasts are of solid masonry construction.
+There are closed solid fuel stoves in the lounge and dining/family room.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Wallpaper/paint.
-Joinery is painted or wood-stained.
+Internal decorations Ceilings and walls are painted or papered.
+Joinery is varnished.
 Visually inspected.
-Cellars Not applicable.
-Electricity Mains electricity is installed.
-The meter and consumer unit are located in the vestibule cabinet.
-The system appears to be of a 13 amp type and design.
-The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
-Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas Not applicable. -